sanchayancse/twiiter-app-using-react/README.md

 ## Project Status

 This project is deployed on Heroku.
-Users can Signup/Login then add Twitts.
-User can also choose disappare date of Twittes.
+At first user need to Signup.
+Users can Signup/Login then add Twitts.User can also choose disappare date of Twittes.
 On the perticular date the Twittes will be disappare.

 ## Project View Link: